-8.2 Batching opening proofs and other extensions
+7.2 Batching opening proofs and other extensions

 The KZG PCS offers batching capabilities for opening proofs.
 Batching opening proofs for the same polynomial was already introduced in the KZG paper.
-Boneh et al. introduce an extension of the KZG scheme [17], where one can batch opening proofs for multiple points opened at multiple polynomials.
-Feist and Khovratovich design a protocol that allows the fast computation of KZG opening proofs where primitive roots are the opened points [31].
+Boneh et al. introduce an extension of the KZG scheme [13], where one can batch-opening proofs for multiple points opened at multiple polynomials.
+Feist and Khovratovich design a protocol that allows the fast computation of KZG opening proofs where primitive roots are the opened points [26].
 It seems accessible to adapt all these techniques to the group of unknown order setting.
-We leave the security and efficiency analysis of these protocols in the Behemoth setting as future work.
-Another fruitful direction of future work might be to extend Behemoth commitments to multivariate commitments akin to Papamanthou et al. [47], who extended the KZG PC scheme to multivariate polynomials at the expense of increased srs, i.e., quadratic, $\binom{d}{2}$ , in the case of bivariate polynomials, and $\binom{d}{k}$ for k-variate polynomials.
+We leave as future work the security and efficiency analysis of these protocols in the Behemoth setting.
+Another fruitful direction of future work might be to extend Behemoth commitments to multivariate commitments akin to Papamanthou et al. [39], who extended the KZG PC scheme to multivariate polynomials at the expense of increased srs, i.e., quadratic, $\binom{d}{2}$ , in the case of bivariate polynomials, and $\binom{d}{k}$ for k-variate polynomials.

-8.3 Succinct, transparent, post-quantum polynomial commitment schemes
+7.3 Succinct, post-quantum polynomial commitment schemes

-Existing PC schemes with constant-size evaluation proofs and verifiers are not post-quantum secure.
-The ultimate PC scheme would possess these beneficial performance characteristics and post-quantum security as well.
-Therefore, it is an interesting research direction to design post-quantum secure, transparent polynomial commitment schemes [9, 34] with both constant evaluation proofs and constant verifier.
-The currently known most efficient, post-quantum secure PC schemes [2, 8, 20] apply lattice-based cryptographic assumptions.
-At the time of writing, there is no known post-quantum secure, transparent polynomial commitment scheme with constant-size proofs and constant-time verifier.
-Therefore, we conclude with an exciting open question:
+PC schemes with constant-size evaluation proofs and verifiers are not post-quantum secure.
+The ultimate PC scheme would possess these beneficial performance characteristics and post-quantum security.
+Therefore, it is an interesting research direction to design post-quantum secure, transparent polynomial commitment schemes [5,29] with both constant evaluation proofs and constant verifier.
+Currently known post-quantum secure PC schemes [4, 16] apply lattice-based cryptographic assumptions.